Defining Crochet — Textile History, Volume 29, Issue 2, 2018, pp. 209–223.

 - The issue where the article appears can be obtained digitally and in print from the publisher of PieceWork.

 Early Tatting Instructions

-A previously available draft research report on tatting is now undergoing major revision.
+A draft research report on the early history of tatting that was previously available here is currently undergoing major revision.
 The new text is intended for peer-reviewed publication that will be announced when it has appeared.